U.S. Alerts

 Friday

-Friday: Sunny, with a high near 93.
+A chance of showers and thunderstorms between 8am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
+Mostly sunny, with a high near 90.
 Light and variable wind becoming east 5 to 10 mph in the afternoon.
+Chance of precipitation is 70%.

 Friday